lauragift21/workers-ai-workshop/README.md

 <div>
   <h1 align="center"><a href="https://nigeria.cityjsconf.org/workshop/7LGrikzQ6c1bORXnKSwf2u">Build a ChatGPT Clone with Workers AI Workshop</a></h1>
   <strong>
-    Workers AI allows you run machine learning models, powered by serverless GPUs, on Cloudflare’s global network.
+    Workers AI allows you to run machine learning models, on the Cloudflare network, from your own code – whether that be from Workers, Pages, or anywhere via REST API.
   </strong>
   <hr />
   <p>
-    Welcome to the "Build a ChatGPT Clone with Workers AI" workshop!
+    Welcome to this workshop!
 In this hands-on session, you will learn how to harness the power of Cloudflare's global network and Workers AI to create smart conversational chatbots.
-By the end of this workshop, you will have the skills to develop your own chatbots capable of engaging in natural and dynamic conversations.
+By the end of this workshop, you will have the skills to develop your own chatbots capable of engaging in natural and interesting conversations.
   </p>
 </div>